 The JEP [2] must handle a large number of input signals and provide very fast logic.
-To minimise complexity of inter-module fanin-fanout caused by the use of sliding window algorithms, the system is subdivided into four quadrants, equivalent to the quadrants of the ATLAS calorimeters, which are each covered by a set of 8 Jet/Energy Modules (JEMs).
+To minimize complexity of intermodule fanin-fanout caused by the use of sliding window algorithms, the system is subdivided into four quadrants, equivalent to the quadrants of the ATLAS calorimeters, which are each covered by a set of eight Jet/Energy Modules (JEMs).
+The sliding windows algorithm is a window grid that travels across the calorimeter until it has maximized the transverse energy seen in that same window.
 For reasons of cost and flexibility, the JEM uses programmable logic devices (FPGAs).
 All algorithms are developed, simulated and implemented using the hardware description language VHDL.
-The JEMs are purely digital modules, controlled via VME interface.
-The architecture of a JEM is shown in Figure 2.
+The JEMs are purely digital modules, controlled via the VME interface.
+The architecture of a JEM is shown in Fig. 2.